acrodrig/dbx/README.md

 # DBX

-> 🚧 Alpha code (at best) for the moment.
-Please tread carefully.
+> 🚧 Beta code for the moment.
+Tread carefully.

 DBX is a simple, [Deno](https://deno.land/)-specific, minimalist library for accessing relational databases (MongoDB support coming in the future).
 After years of working with Loopback, Knex, TypeORM and a short stop on DenoDB